mtzfactory/nango/docs/docs/nango-deploy/gcp.md

 ## Create a VM {#create-vm}

-Go to the [Compute Engine service](https://console.cloud.google.com/compute/instances) and click CREATE INSTANCE.
+Go to the [Compute Engine service](https://console.cloud.google.com/compute/instances) and click *CREATE INSTANCE*.
 Create an instance with default settings except:
 - `e2-medium` for testing, `e2-standard-2` for production
 - Enable *Allow HTTP traffic* and *Allow HTTPS traffic*